-Welcome to the latest national marine science community update.
+Welcome to the latest national marine science community quarterly update.

 Tim Moltmann, Chair